openwhisk-blog/openwhisk.blog/content/post/advocate/openwhisk-portable-serverless.md

 +++
 author = "Michele Sciabarrà"
-title = "Apache OpenWhisk is a truly portable Serverless Platform" description = "Want to see a serverless action playing chess running on multiple public clouds from multiple vendors, such as Adobe IO Runtime, IBM Cloud, Naver, and Nimbella?
+title = "Apache OpenWhisk is a truly portable Serverless Platform" description = "Want to see a serverless action playing chess running on multiple public clouds from multiple vendors, such as Adobe I/O Runtime, IBM Cloud, Naver, and Nimbella?
 Read on..." date = "2020-09-18" tags = [ "Advocate" ] aliases =  [ "/portability/" ]